Mahesh-Kotakonda/self-managed-k8s-platform/README.md

 🚀 Self-Managed Production-Style Kubernetes Cluster on AWS

-Fully automated with Terraform, Ansible, and GitHub Actions
+Fully automated using Terraform, Ansible, and GitHub Actions

-📌 What Is This Project?
+📌 Project Overview

-This repository builds a real, production-style Kubernetes cluster on AWS, fully automated from infrastructure creation to cluster bootstrap — and back to clean destruction.
+This repository implements a self-managed, production-style Kubernetes cluster on AWS, fully automated from infrastructure provisioning to cluster bootstrap and clean teardown.

-Unlike local tools (Minikube, Kind) or managed services (EKS), this project gives you:
+Unlike local Kubernetes tools or managed services, this project exposes real Kubernetes internals, real cloud networking, and real operational challenges — making it ideal for learning, experimentation, and platform engineering practice.

-Full control over Kubernetes internals

-Real cloud networking and security boundaries

-A cluster you can reuse, break, fix, and learn from

-It’s designed for learning, experimentation, and real-world practice, not demos.
+This is not a demo cluster.
+It is a long-living, reusable Kubernetes environment designed to behave like production.

-🎯 Why This Exists
+❓ Why This Project Exists
 The Problem

-Local Kubernetes ≠ real production
+Local tools (Minikube, Kind) do not reflect production reality

-Managed Kubernetes hides critical details
+Managed Kubernetes (EKS) hides critical internals

-Manual cluster setup is slow and error-prone
+Manual cluster creation is slow and inconsistent

-Private networking and security are hard to simulate
+Private networking, NAT, and security are hard to practice locally

-Forgotten cloud resources = surprise bills
+Forgotten cloud resources lead to unexpected costs

+The Goal

+To create a repeatable, destroyable, cost-aware Kubernetes cluster that:

+Runs in a real cloud

+Uses private networking

+Is fully automated

+Can be reused for deep Kubernetes learning and experimentation

-What This Project Solves
+✅ What This Project Solves

-✅ A real cloud Kubernetes cluster
+Provides a real AWS-based Kubernetes cluster

-✅ Private networking with bastion access
+Uses private subnets with bastion-based access

-✅ Fully automated lifecycle (create → use → destroy)
+Automates the entire lifecycle (create → use → destroy)

-✅ Clear separation of infrastructure and configuration ✅ Safe environment for advanced experimentation
+Separates infrastructure and configuration

+Enables safe experimentation without manual setup

-🧠 Who Is This For?
+🧠 Who Should Use This

-Beginners → Understand how real Kubernetes is built
+Beginners — understand how Kubernetes is built in real environments

-Engineers → Learn Terraform + Ansible + Kubernetes together
+Engineers — learn Terraform, Ansible, and Kubernetes together

-DevOps / Platform Engineers → Extend, harden, and evolve it
+DevOps / Platform Engineers — practice production-style cluster design

-MLOps / SRE learners → Practice in a realistic environment
+MLOps / SRE learners — experiment with realistic infrastructure

-🏗️ High-Level Architecture (Simple View)
+🏗️ Architecture Overview
-GitHub Actions
+GitHub Actions (Self-Hosted Runner)
         |
         v
-Terraform (AWS Infrastructure)
+Terraform → AWS Infrastructure
         |
         v
 Bastion Host (Public Subnet)
         |
         v
 Kubernetes Nodes (Private Subnets)

-Key Ideas
+Key Design Principles

 Kubernetes nodes have no public IPs

-Access happens only through a bastion host
+All access happens via a bastion host

 Infrastructure and configuration are fully automated

-Everything can be destroyed safely to control cost
+The cluster can be safely destroyed anytime

-🌐 Network Design (Production-Like)
+🌐 Networking & Security Model

-Custom VPC
+Custom AWS VPC

 Public Subnet

-Bastion Host (SSH entry point)
+Bastion Host (single entry point)

 Private Subnets